Modding Vehicles with ADAS

 Whether lifting a truck, lowering a car, upgrading a bumper or even installing new wheels, modifications may require that vehicles be recalibrated.
 The challenge is how.
 While OEMs provide calibration guidelines and procedures for stock specifications, modifying ADAS-equipped vehicles with aftermarket parts is more complicated.

-Presented by Nick Dominato, Senior Vice President of Product at asTechyou will learn:
+Presented by Nick Dominato, Senior Vice President of Product at asTech, you will learn:

-- Challenges and best practices when modifying ADAS-equipped vehicles
+1. Challenges and best practices when modifying ADAS-equipped vehicles

-- Types of modifications that require recalibration
+2. Types of modifications that require recalibration

-- Calibration procedures for different make vehicles
+3. Calibration procedures for different make vehicles

-- The difference between dynamic vs. static calibrations Resources and tools available
+4. The difference between dynamic vs. static calibrations Resources and tools available

 As ADAS expands its footprint in virtually every new-model vehicle, aftermarket companies must ensure their products and installations meet the proper requirements.
-Make sure you company is prepared and join us on June 15.

 Nick Dominato